c1im4cu5/Carbon-Websocket/README.md

         - [-] Further develop Websocket for more subscription options based on Carbon API
         - [x] Build basic TS POST API to monitor for orders (Currently run haphazardly) and transition Websocket to http POST request for order generation
         - [x] Subscription and maintaining complete 0xcarbon (Token: SWTH) orderbook
-        - [ ] Reformat price and quantity with base_precision and quote_precision
+        - [-] Reformat price and quantity with base_precision and quote_precision - handlers.py
+        - [ ] Requirements.txt for Python server
         - [ ] Transition Demex-Trading-Bot from c1im4cu5 (on-exchange arbitrage)

 ## Donations are Always Welcome